Rock the Boat (The Hues Corporation song): Forrest version

 "Rock the Boat" was covered in 1982 by American-Dutch singer Forrest.
 It was a hit in the Netherlands, where it peaked at No. 7 on the Single Top 100.
 In the US, the song reached the top 10 of the Billboard Dance/Disco chart, at No. 9.
 It also peaked at number 33 in Australia.
 It was most successful in the UK, reaching No. 4 on the UK Singles Chart in March 1983.
 The music video featured Sinitta before she was famous.

 A re-recording of the song was released in 1989, titled "Rock the Boat '89", produced by Marc Hartman and Sven van Veen, with remixes by Martin Boer.

 Other versions

 In 1990, British girl group Delage recorded their version, produced by the British production trio Stock Aitken Waterman.
 The single peaked at No. 63 on the UK Singles Chart.

 In other media

-In Family Guy episode "A Very Special Family Guy Freakin' Christmas" Cleveland, Joe and Quagmire sings the song.
+In the Family Guy episode "A Very Special Family Guy Freakin' Christmas" Cleveland, Joe and Quagmire sing the song.

+In The Simpsons episode "The Wettest Stories Ever Told", the song is played in a scene of a parody of the 1972 film The Poseidon Adventure.

-The song was used in Jungle Cruise commercial.
+The song was used in the main commercial for the 2021 American film Jungle Cruise.